 b) proceed with the PDU session establishment and include the Control Plane CIoT 5GS Optimisation indication or Control Plane Only indicator to the SMF.

+Upon reception of a UL NAS TRANSPORT message, if the Payload container type IE is set to "N1 SM information", the Request type IE is set to "existing PDU session", and

+a) the UE is in NB-N1 mode;

+b) the UE has indicated preference for user plane CIoT 5GS optimization;

+c) the network accepted the use of user plane CIoT 5GS optimization; and

+d) the AMF determines that there are user-plane resources established for a number of PDU sessions that equals to the UE's maximum number of supported user-plane data radio bearers (see 3GPP TS 23.501 [8]);

+the AMF shall send back to the UE the message which was not forwarded as specified in in subclause 5.4.5.3.1 case h1).

 Upon reception of an UL NAS TRANSPORT message, if the Payload container type IE is set to "CIoT user data container", the UE is not configured for high priority access in selected PLMN, and:

 a) the timer T3447 is running and the UE does not support service gap control;